ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

 ## Raise a GitHub Issue

 All contributions need to have an associated [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) that explains the content and importance of the contribution.
-To raise an issue, create a new issue in the [ACCESS-Hive Docs GitHub repository issue page](https://github.com/ACCESS-NRI/access-hive.org.au/issues).
-Feel free to assign that issue to yourself if you intend to work on it.
+If your contribution does not already have an associated issue, [create a new issue](https://github.com/ACCESS-NRI/access-hive.org.au/issues/new?template=simple-issue-template.md) related to it.
+Feel free to assign the related issue to yourself if you intend to work on it.

 ## Fork the ACCESS-Hive Docs GitHub repository